-Reverse osmosis is a mechanical process, passing water through a semi-permeable membrane.
+Reverse osmosis is a mechanical process in which water is forced through a semi-permeable membrane.
 Almost all the mineral salts dissolved in the water, including the salts that contribute to hardness and alkalinity, are removed.
 This method concentrates oxygen and carbon dioxide gases in the water.

-Deionization, in contrast, is a chemical process.
-Almost all the ionized minerals and salts in water are removed during an exchange with hydrogen and hydroxide ions which are present on small plastic beads-the resin beds-in the DI tanks.
-In this chemical interaction, the ions in the resin beds and the water actually unite to form water molecules, resulting in "pure" water.
+Deionization (or Demineralization) however, is a chemical process.
+Almost all the ionized minerals and salts in the water are removed via exchange with hydrogen and hydroxide ions which are present on small plastic beads-the resin beds-in the DI tanks.
+In this chemical interaction, the ions in the resin beds and the water unite to form water molecules, resulting in "pure" water.
 This method is best suited to operations with a constant throughput and demand for the treated water.